 Mortgage loans are carried at their unpaid principal balances, net of allowance for loan losses.
 Loan fees are recognized as revenue in the period received.
-Any single family mortgage loan in foreclosure with a pending insurance claim is recorded as other receivables.
 See Notes 4 and 12 for additional information on mortgage loans and mortgage insurance, respectively.